-We expect approximately an order of magnitude improvement in the constraints on JBD gravity with next-generation (Stage-IV) surveys of the CMB, the large-scale structure, and the radio sky [94], which can be further improved in a combined analysis with a future set of gravitational wave standard siren events (as future electromagnetic and gravitational wave surveys have been shown to yield comparable improvements in the constraint on the EFT parameter $\alpha{\rm M}$ [225]).
-This will allow for cosmological constraints on JBD gravity that are at a similar precision to the most powerful astrophysical probes.
+We expect approximately an order of magnitude improvement in the constraints on JBD gravity with next-generation (Stage-IV) surveys of the CMB, the large-scale structure, and the radio sky [92], which can be further improved in a combined analysis with a future set of gravitational wave standard siren events (e.g. [219]).
+This will allow for cosmological constrains on JBD gravity that are at a similar precision to the most powerful astrophysical probes.

 For the expected improvements in cosmological inferences to be realized, a series of conditions need to be met, in particular: continued progress in the nonlinear modeling of the modified gravity, the disentanglement of possible degeneracies with other cosmological and systematics degrees of freedom, and concordance between distinct cosmological datasets (required for multi-probe analyses; noting that the concordance might only emerge in the extended cosmology, as we have shown).
 The impact of modeling choices, for instance concerning the choice of modified gravity parameterization and prior ranges, also needs to be highlighted in a robust cosmological analysis.
 We have illustrated these different ingredients for JBD gravity, and anticipate the advent of more powerful datasets which will either signpost deviations to or confirm the standard cosmological model to ever higher precision.